HTTP Response

 Returns whether headers have already been sent from the server to the browser, meaning it is no longer possible to send headers or change the status code.

-setHeader (string $name, string $value)
+setHeader (string $name, ?string $value)

 Sends an HTTP header and overwrites a previously sent header of the same name.
+If $value is null, the header will be removed.

 $httpResponse->setHeader('Pragma', 'no-cache');